-Imbolc (Imbolg), also known St. Brigid’s Day, is celebrated from February 1 through sundown on February 2, although some cultures prefer to celebrate it based on the seasonal shift rather than the calendar.
-Imbolc marks the halfway point between the winter solstice and spring equinox, and it represents the welcoming of spring’s return and the light half of the year.
+Imbolc (Imbolg), also known St. Brigid’s Day, marks the halfway point between the winter solstice and spring equinox, and it represents the welcoming of spring’s return and the light half of the year.

 What is Imbolc?

-The Christian holiday of Candlemas is also celebrated on the same day as Imbolc and St. Brigid’s Day.
+The Christian holiday of Candlemas is also celebrated on February 2nd.

 Imbolc’s predominant colors are white to represent the blanket of snow and red to represent the rising sun.
 Green is also associated with Imbolc to represent the life beginning to grow again beneath the earth as it thaws.
 Other spring colors would be a welcome addition, including robin-egg blue and pale yellow, pink, and lavender.

-Below are a few traditional recipes to celebrate Imbolc.
+Below are a few simple, traditional recipes to celebrate Imbolc.

 ROASTED ROOT VEGETABLES